legalize-dev/legalize-nl/nl/BWBR0035791.md

 **5.332** In the band 1 215–1 260 MHz, active spaceborne sensors in the Earth exploration-satellite and space research services shall not cause harmful interference to, claim protection from, or otherwise impose constraints on operation or development of the radiolocation service, the radionavigation-satellite service and other services allocated on a primary basis.
 (WRC-2000)

+**5.332A** Administrations authorizing operation of the amateur and amateur-satellite services in the frequency band 1 240-1 300 MHz, or portions thereof, shall ensure that the amateur and amateur-satellite services do not cause harmful interference to radionavigation-satellite service (space-to-Earth) receivers in accordance with No. 5.29 (see the most recent version of Recommendation ITU-R M.2164).
+The authorizing administration, upon receipt of a report of harmful interference caused by a station of the amateur or amateur-satellite services, shall take all necessary steps to rapidly eliminate such interference.
+(WRC-23)

 **5.333** (SUP – WRC-97)

 **5.334** **Additional allocation:** in Canada and the United States, the band 1350–1370 MHz is also allocated to theaeronautical radionavigation service on a primary basis.
 (WRC-03)